Biotech/Biomed Industry Unique Requirements

 - Over-the-counter and prescription drugs

-- Biological therapeutics and biological products, including some human cell and tissue products, medical test kits, and drug products.
+- Biological therapeutics and products, including some human cell and tissue products, medical test kits, and drugs

 - Start learning about FDA approval early in your business planning.
-The FDA sponsors workshops, conferences, and training, and some NIH institutes, such as NCI, offer support for communications between small businesses and the FDA.
+The FDA sponsors workshops, conferences, and trainings.
+Some NIH institutes, such as the NCI, offer support for communications between small businesses and the FDA.

-- New drugs go through 3 phases of clinical trials.
-If the data shows the therapy is effective and safe, you submit a New Drug Application to the FDA.
+- New drugs go through three phases of clinical trials.
+If the data shows the therapy is effective and safe, you submit a new drug application to the FDA.

 Health Insurance Reimbursement

-- If your product is a biomedical treatment or device, make sure the health insurance companies will provide reimbursement for use of your product.
+- If your product is a biomedical treatment or device, make sure health insurance companies will provide reimbursement for its use.

-- If a medical procedure is involved, you may need to secure a new procedural code so that healthcare providers can bill for it.
+- If a medical procedure is involved, you may need to secure a new procedural code to permit billing for it.

 Planning Your Research Environment